Mark Silverstone

 Mark Woolf Silverstone (born Marks; December 1880 – 7 September 1951) was a notable Polish-born New Zealand cabinet-maker, socialist, local politician and financier, who co-founded the New Zealand Alliance of Labour.

+Early life

 He was born in Pułtusk, Poland to Jewish parents, Barnett Silverstone, a tailor, and his wife, Esther Gotshank.
 His parents fled Poland to London in 1889 due to religious persecution.

-A socialist, his religious faith declined and he joined the National Secular Society.
+A socialist, his religious faith declined, and he joined the National Secular Society.
 On 25 June 1904, he wed Esther Ethel Feld, a fellow socialist and émigré.
 He became a naturalised citizen of New Zealand in 1907.